 Tools that fall under the “functional compatible software” and will make your transition easier are:

-- Spreadsheet software, such as Microsoft Excel or Google Sheets, which can be used to record and manage your tax-related transactions.
+- Spreadsheet software, such as Microsoft Excel or Google Sheets, can be used to record and manage your tax-related transactions.
 Google Sheets is free to use, Excel requires a paid license.

-- Accounting software, such as Xero, QuickBooks, or Sage, which can be used to record and manage your tax-related transactions and to prepare and submit your tax returns to HMRC.
+- Accounting software, such as Xero, QuickBooks, or Sage, can be used to record and manage your tax-related transactions and to prepare and submit your tax returns to HMRC.

 - MTD-compliant bridging software, which can be used to transfer data from your existing accounting software to HMRC

-- HMRC’s own MTD-compliant software, which can be used to record and submit your tax-related information directly to HMRC.
+- HMRC’s own MTD-compliant software, can be used to record and submit your tax-related information directly to HMRC.

 You will need to choose the tools that best suit your business and your needs.